 When you know your characters and your story, you have the necessary essential ingredients to put your characters into some kind of conflict.
 The conflict can be large or small, the goal or desire of minimal or maximal magnitude, but there must be something that your characters care deeply about in order for the reader to feel deeply about them.
 Great characters are conflicted characters and the building blocks of these conflicts can be life-shattering or even trivial as long as they are there.

 In life, most people want to avoid conflict, but most fiction revolves around friction, whether internal or external, these conflicts and conundrums need to be there to drive your character’s journey.

 To take your characters to the next level, you need to know not only their external conflict, goals and desires but also explore their inner conflict.
 Life should not be any easier for your characters than it is for real people.
-Characters should be as much like real people as possible, they may not always know what they want, exactly why they want it or just how they should go about getting it but their must be a story with an insight as to how they try, whether they succeed or fail.
+Characters should be as much like real people as possible, they may not always know what they want, exactly why they want it or just how they should go about getting it, but there must be a story with an insight as to how they try, whether they succeed or fail.
 As with people, characters may not just want one thing.
-They may want many different things in addition or may even want things that stand in direct opposition.
+They may want many different things or may even want things that stand in direct opposition, but they must want something.
 They may wish to be loved but not to settle down, may wish to be wealthy but not wish to work excessively or compromise the other aspects of life that this goal may demand.